How is the UK fast becoming the biggest consumer of cocaine in Europe?

 Distressing panic attacks from stimulants and hallucinogens - synthetic or mushroom-based - are on the increase.

 And methamphetamine - often shortened to just 'meth' - is a powerful stimulant.
 In particular, the crystal form of the drug is extremely addictive.
 Users feel very alert and awake, but also agitated and paranoid and more likely to take risks.
-The risks include raised blood pressure and heart rate, which can lead to a heart attack, psychosis and brain damage.
+The risks include raised blood pressure and heart rate, which can lead to a heart attack, drug-induced psychosis and brain damage.

 If people could spend 10 minutes with the patients I see whose lives have been ruined by drugs, they would think differently.
 For me, saving those lives is one thing.
 And it's a good one.
 But for medical professionals like myself, keeping people away from these despicable drugs - or better still, never experimenting with them in the first place - can seem an elusive goal.